frc2609/Charged-Up-2023/docs/Before Match Checklist.md

 * Robot connected
     * If not: Operator check ethernet cable connection, if good operator contact field admin
 * Robot has robot code
+    * If not:
+        * Check Driver Station console for unhandled exceptions
+            * If present: Correct robot code and redeploy
+        * Restart roboRIO
-    * If not, proceed until fixed: Wait 20s, reset roboRIO, close and reopen Driver Station
+        * Close and reopen Driver Station
 * Controllers connected to driver station
     * If not: Operator reset driver station
 * Driver and Operator controllers are correctly assigned